Contacts; Bray Sailing Club VHF #11 (when racing) tel no +353 (0)1 2860272 http://www.braysailingclub.ie/

 When entering the harbour favour the South wall which, at the entrance, has the deeper water but as soon as you have entered switch to the North wall (where the river is running) and peg the current to one of the three landing stages that are on that wall.
 The outflow is quite noticeable even if the tide is flooding and if there is a northerly set in the wind there are small overfalls where the river meets the sea.

 There are landing stages against the North wall and you might be able....

 .... to get alongside the South wall though there are not too many ladders.
+One of the landing stages has a pontoon but that is only for short stops while you can overnight on one of the other two if you can take the ground.
 Usually one of the residents may be away cruising for a few days and you might be able to use one of the Sailing Club moorings but you should contact the Sailing Club to arrange that in advance; the harbour dries to sand so getting back aboard at low tide is not a problem (assuming you have a boarding ladder?).
 There may even be room to anchor fore and aft but again that depends on the Sailing Club.